Buying real estate in Abidjan?

 What buyer rights do foreigners actually have in Abidjan in 2026?

-If a seller breaches a contract in Abidjan, a foreign buyer can technically pursue legal remedies through the Ivorian courts, though enforcement can be slow and outcomes are less predictable than in Western legal systems.
+If a seller breaches a contract in Abidjan, a foreign buyer can technically pursue legal action through the Ivorian courts, but enforcement is slow and unpredictable, so your real protection comes from how well you structured the deal upfront, not from your ability to sue afterward.

 How strong is contract enforcement in Abidjan right now?